jpabadir/pace-c/meeting-minutes/team-minutes/nov9-team-minutes.md

 - [aleks] What do you guys want to do about reading week, are we still going to hold a meeting?
 - [JP] Suggest we do a Saturday status check: everyone writes their progress on their tasks every Saturday so we're all in the loop.
 - [JP] In the future, we need to make tasks way more descriptive to include very clear expected outcomes from whomever is working on them.
+- [Katrina] During Friday's class, the instructor mentioned how Gitstats should be ran by someone in the PST timezone.
+That has been set up, but since there's no report due on November 11, the first trial run will be November 18th for Katrina.
+- [Katrina] Run through road blocks from obtaining user availability.

 ## Detailed Notes:
 -